-- Any gain recognized on the sale or exchange of bonds or other obligations issued by the State of Connecticut or its municipalities; - Interest income from federally taxable Connecticut bonds include any Build America Bond tax credit amount if the Build America Bond, as described in section 1531 of the American Recovery and Reinvestment Act of 2009, was issued by the State of Connecticut or a Connecticut political subdivision, and only to the extent the credit amount is treated as interest includible in gross income for federal income tax purposes. - The PE's share of any negative Connecticut fiduciary adjustment received from a trust or estate of which the PE is a beneficiary; - Any refund or credit for the overpayment of income taxes imposed by any state of the United States, a political subdivision of the United States, or the District of Columbia to the extent the amount was included in federal adjusted gross income; - Business expenses incurred in connection with the income or property held to produce income subject to Connecticut income tax but exempt from federal income tax provided these expenses were not deducted in determining PE income; and
+Any gain recognized on the sale or exchange of bonds or other obligations issued by the State of Connecticut or its municipalities;

-Amortization of bond premium on any bond that provides interest income taxable in Connecticut but exempt from federal income tax provided this amortization was business expense for the taxable year and was not deductible in determining PE income.
+- Interest income from federally taxable Connecticut bonds include any Build America Bond tax credit amount if the Build America Bond, as described in section 1531 of the American Recovery and Reinvestment Act of 2009, was issued by the State of Connecticut or a Connecticut political subdivision, and only to the extent the credit amount is treated as interest includible in gross income for federal income tax purposes. - The PE's share of any negative Connecticut fiduciary adjustment received from a trust or estate of which the PE is a beneficiary; - Any refund or credit for the overpayment of income taxes imposed by any state of the United States, a political subdivision of the United States, or the District of Columbia to the extent the amount was included in federal adjusted gross income; - Business expenses incurred in connection with the income or property held to produce income subject to Connecticut income tax but exempt from federal income tax provided these expenses were not deducted in determining PE income; - Amortization of bond premium on any bond that provides interest income taxable in Connecticut but exempt from federal income tax provided this amortization was business expense for the taxable year and was not deductible in determining PE income; and - Subtract contributions made to an MRA established pursuant to Conn.
+Gen. Stat. §32-9zz.
+See Special Notice 2012(6), 2012 Legislative Changes Affecting the Income Tax. - Subtract 20% of the Cancellation of Debt Income that was reported on the 2009 or 2010 Form CT-1065/CT-1120SI Connecticut Composite Income Tax Return, Part V Member's Share of Connecticut Modifications, Line 4 and on the Schedule CT K-1, Member's Share of Certain Connecticut Items Part 1, Line 4 because the election was made to defer reporting the Cancellation of Debt Income on the federal income tax return until the 2014 taxable year, you may subtract 20% of that Cancellation of Debt Income amount on Form CT-1065/CT-1120SI Part V Line 10 and the K-1 Part 1 Line 10.
+You may subtract 20% of that Cancellation of Debt Income amount on the comparable line of the Form CT-1065/CT-1120SI for the 2015, 2016, 2017, and 2018 taxable years.